 My steady state is an all cylinders firing, all out sprint that comes from a recognition of the brevity of life and an innate desire to serve.
 My allegiance is to my faith, family and national security.
 In that order.
 My passion is to push the state of technology as far as possible to advance each of those as far as I can.
 This means my current focus is to win in Cyber.

 I graduated from Tippecanoe High School in 1995 and MIT in 1999 with a degree in Aeronautical/Astronautical Engineering.
 After that, I received a masters in Operations Research from AFIT where my advisor was Dr. Jeff Kharoufeh.
-My last degree was a certificate from Georgetown in Financial Planning.
-I’ve also been to the University of Florida, University of West Florida, and Reformed Theological Seminary for Computer Science and Theology.
+I also have certificates from the University of Florida, University of West Florida, Carnegie Mellon, and Reformed Theological Seminary.
 I’m currently addicted to EdX and Coursera for courses in Machine Learning and Computer Science.